scds/text-analysis-2/tuning.md

 ![](assets/img/ner-misses.png)

-Although we can expect - and tolertate - a small margin of error as implied by an accuracy score of 0.90 for the *en_core_web_trf* language model, there are steps we can take in our script to fine-tune our results.
+Although we can expect - and tolerate - a small margin of error as implied by an accuracy score of 0.90 for the *en_core_web_trf* language model, there are steps we can take in our script to fine-tune our results.

 ## Restoring stop words